 Who should attend?

-All you'll need is an internet-connected computer,
+All you will need is an internet-connected computer, laptop or

-Zoom System Requirements and run a diagnostic test to ensure the
+Zoom system requirements and run a diagnostic test to ensure the

 software is compatible with your firewall settings.

 certificate of attendance).

 Please note that all courses must be paid for via credit